 “Embedded Software” means the following third-party software products that are embedded in the Licensed Programs as listed in Attachment 6 – Business Proposal Template.

 “Enhancement” means any modification or addition that, when made or added to the Licensed Programs, materially changes its utility, efficiency, functional capability, or application, but that does not constitute solely a Defect Correction and that goes beyond what is required under the System Specifications.

+“End User” means any individual who is a customer, policy holder or Participant account holder of Customer who accesses the Licensed Software either directly or through another system (via database access, service layer access, messaging, html access or other means of systems integration).

 “Equipment” means all networking, communications, and related computing machines and hardware procured, provided, operated, supported, or used by PEBA, Contractor, or Government Cloud Services Subcontractor in connection with the Services, including PEBA Equipment and Third Party Equipment.